Transport Properties of Active Particles Moving on Adjustable Networks: Results

 \subsection{Fixed network topology (\texorpdfstring{$\tau_h=1$}{th=1})}

 We first consider the case in which the network topology is fixed, with all bonds open throughout the simulation.
 This case can be more conveniently implemented by setting $\tau_h=1$, so that closed bonds are healed (re-opened) after each time step.
-The results of this section will provide a check, as there is a vast literature describing the dynamic behavior of run-and-tumble particles in two dimensions, both in the continuum~\cite{MartensBocquet2012} and in discrete lattices~\cite{SotoGolestanian2014}.
-At fixed density, the effective diffusion coefficient is expected to linearly increase with $\tau_p$ at low persistence time ($D_{\text{eff}} \propto \tau_p$), reach a maximum (usually associated with the onset of clustering in the system), and finally decrease with $\tau_p$ as $D_{\text{eff}} \propto {\tau_p}^{-1}$ at high persistence time.
+The results of this section will provide a check, as there is a vast literature describing the dynamical behavior of run-and-tumble particles in two dimensions, both in the continuum~\cite{MartensBocquet2012} and on discrete lattices~\cite{SotoGolestanian2014}.
+At fixed packing fraction, the effective diffusion coefficient is expected to linearly increase with $\tau_p$ at low persistence time ($D_{\text{eff}} \propto \tau_p$), reach a maximum (usually associated with the onset of clustering in the system), and finally decrease with $\tau_p$ as $D_{\text{eff}} \propto {\tau_p}^{-1}$ at high persistence time.
+(The low-$\tau_p$ result $D_{\text{eff}} \propto \tau_p$ can be surmised from the mean-squared displacement of a single active particle~\cite{villa2020run}; in Appendix~\ref{app:PowerLaws}, we present theoretical arguments for $D_{\text{eff}} \propto {\tau_p}^{-1}$ at high-$\tau_p$.)
 As we shall discuss in the next paragraph, our results corroborate this picture.
 Also, we introduce additional measurements that shed light into the relation between clustering and optimal diffusion in these systems.

 Figure~\ref{fig:fixedTopologyDeta}a shows the effective diffusion coefficient $D_{\text{eff}}$ as a function of persistence time $\tau_{p}$, for different packing fractions $\phi$.
-As it should be anticipated, at fixed $\phi$, $D_{\text{eff}}$ linearly increases with $\tau_p$ at low $\tau_p$, reaches a maximum at some optimal persistence time ${\tau_p}^*$, and then decreases as ${\tau_p}^{-1}$ at high $\tau_p$.
+Error bars are smaller than the marker size in all plots shown in this paper.
+As anticipated, at fixed $\phi$, $D_{\text{eff}}$ linearly increases with $\tau_p$ at low $\tau_p$, reaches a maximum at some optimal persistence time ${\tau_p}^*$, and then decreases as ${\tau_p}^{-1}$ at high $\tau_p$.
 This global behavior is well reproduced for a wide range of values of $\phi$.
 As expected, an increase in $\phi$ leads to an overall decrease of $D_\text{eff}$, due to the repulsive interactions between particles.
-Besides, an increase in $\phi$ leads to a decrease of the optimal persistence time ${\tau_p}^*$ --- higher density facilitates agglomeration, which is ultimately responsible for the decrease of $D_\text{eff}$ at high $\tau_p$.
+Besides, an increase in $\phi$ leads to a decrease of the optimal persistence time ${\tau_p}^*$ --- higher packing fraction facilitates agglomeration, which is ultimately responsible for the decrease of $D_\text{eff}$ at high $\tau_p$.